-- 55. "The equilibrium relative commodity price at which trade takes place is determined by the conditions of demand and supply for each commodity in both nations.
-Other things being equal, the nation with the more intense demand for the other nation's exported good will gain less from trade than the nation with the less intense demand."
-This statement was first proposed by: - a.
+55. "The equilibrium relative commodity price at which trade takes place is determined by the conditions of demand and supply for each commodity in both nations.
+Other things being equal, the nation with the more intense demand for the

+- a.
 Alfred Marshall with offer curve analysis - b.
 John Stuart Mill with the theory of reciprocal demand - c.
-Adam Smith with the theory of absolute advantage d.
+Adam Smith with the theory of absolute advantage - d.
 David Ricardo with the theory of comparative advantage